 Nutrigenomics, the study of how genes, nutrients and lifestyle factors interact, is no longer the future of medicine.
-It’s here today, and this exciting new field of medicine is already being Thyroid causes diagrampractised by forward thinking nutritionists, doctors and health professionals throughout the world.
+It’s here today, and this exciting new field of medicine is already being practised by forward thinking nutritionists, doctors and health professionals throughout the world.
 Clinical nutritionist and accredited nutrigenomics practitioner, Sheena Hendon provides insight into how the exciting world of human genome discovery and the latest nutritional science is set to change medicine, nutrition and even the food industry forever.

 Two guys of the same age eat a diet low in fruit and veggies and high in sodium and saturated fat.
 One develops hypertension, hypercholesterolemia, and eventually atherosclerosis, while the other lives a long life without chronic disease.
 Two women consume similar diets low in essential fatty acids and high in refined carbohydrates and are equally active.
 One puts on weight, and the other is as skinny as a bean pole.